Approximating Minimum Cost Connectivity Orientation and Augmentation: Integrality Gap

 Consider the directed tree induced by $A_G$.
 For every arc in $A_G$, we consider the fundamental cut entered by this arc.
 Namely, for every arc $(u_i,v_i)$ let $(\bar S_i,S_i)$ be the cut with $S_i=\{u_1,\ldots,u_{i-1}, v_{1},\ldots,v_i\}$ for each $1\leq i\leq n$.
 For every arc $(u_i,v_{i+1})$, let $(\bar T_i,T_i)$ be the cut with $T_i=\{u_{i+1},\ldots,u_n,v_{i+1},\ldots,v_n\}$ for each $1\leq i \leq n-1$.
 Let $\F$ denote the family of these $2n-1$ cuts.
 Since, the final solution is $2$-strongly connected, there must be at least two arcs entering the sets $S_i$ and $T_i$ for each $i$.
 Thus the total demand of the cuts in $\F$ is exactly $4n-2$.

-The arcs in $A_B$ do not enter any of these cuts.
-Each arc in $A_G$ enters exactly one cut, the fundamental cut in the tree.
+The arcs in $A_B$ do not enter any of these cuts, and each arc in $A_G$ enters exactly one of them.
 Hence $A=A_G\cup A_B$ supplies exactly $2n-1$ arcs covering $\F$.
 Moreover, each of the $2n-2$ edges in $E$ may enter exactly one cut in the family, whichever direction it is oriented in.
 For example, the edge $(u_i,u_{i+1})$ enters $T_i$ if oriented from $u_i$ to $u_{i+1}$ and enters $S_{i}$ if oriented from $u_{i+1}$ to $u_i$.
-This shows that $A$ together with any orientation of $E$ contains exactly $4n-3<4n-2$ arcs covering cuts in $\F$.
-This shows that there cannot be any feasible solution of cost 0.
+This shows that $A$ together with any orientation of $E$ contains exactly $4n-3<4n-2$ arcs covering cuts in $\F$, and thus there cannot be any feasible solution of cost 0.